 - Find and remove the vulnerabilities that could be exploited by cyber attackers

-- To ensure that every software has checks and systems in place to strengthen it and get rid of any security issues and vulnerabilities.
+- Ensure that every software has checks and systems in place to strengthen it and get rid of any security issues and vulnerabilities.

 - Since exploits can result in the leak of sensitive user data, optimizing security through these techniques from the beginning can help you save a lot of money in the long run.